August-Bolter/SWEN303-Project/README.md

 # SWEN303 PROJECT

-SWEN303 can be found MasterDocument.md
+SWEN303 Project 1 can be found in MasterDocument.md